 Run System File Checker Tool

-Also, there are chances some system files missing or get corrupted While Upgrade to the recent windows 10 version 21H2 that causes Black Screen at startup.
+Also, there are chances some system files missing or get corrupted While Upgrading to the recent Windows 10 version 22H2 which causes Black Screen at startup.
 Windows have a handy tool System file checker Utility Which helps to Scan And restore missing damaged system files from a special cache folder located on %WinDir%\System32\dllcache.

 - Simply open the command prompt as administrator,